Belgian passport: Passport issuance

 Belgian passports are issued by FPS Foreign Affairs, the country's ministry of foreign affairs.
 Belgian citizens may apply for a passport at the municipality or embassy where they are legally registered, which in turn procures the passport from the ministry.

-Passports cost approximately €93.50 depending on the location of issuance.
+Passports cost approximately €93.50, depending on the location of issuance.
 It is possible to make an urgent application at a higher cost.

 The passport identifier is an 8-character alphanumeric with the structure AB123456; 2 alphas followed by 6 digits.

 Lost and stolen passports

 According to the Belgian police, 19,050 blank Belgian passports had been stolen between 1990 and 2002 and had been used to create forged travel documents.

 Due to concerns about forgery, the Belgian authorities charge increasingly higher fees for the replacement of lost or stolen passports after the 2nd and 3rd loss.

 Citizenship of the European Union

-Belgian citizens are also citizens of the European Union and thus enjoy the rights of free movement and residence in any other country also in the European Union, as well as other European Economic Area states and Switzerland.
+Belgian citizens are also citizens of the European Union and thus enjoy the rights of free movement and residence in any other country in the European Union, as well as other European Economic Area states and Switzerland.
 The right to free movement is provided for in Article 21 of the EU Treaty.